llooker/aws_cloudtrail_block/README.md

 For instructions on how to set up Cloudtrail + Athena, please follow the steps outlined in this [AWS blog post](https://aws.amazon.com/blogs/big-data/aws-cloudtrail-and-amazon-athena-dive-deep-to-analyze-security-compliance-and-operational-activity/) (up to "Popular Use Cases").
 At Amazon's suggestion, we have included some of the information, analysis, and interpreations from this blog and repeated throughout this Block.

 **Performance Optimization**
 Once you've completed all the initial set-up steps, you can connect Looker to your new Athena datastore and begin analysis.
 However, if you're working with large data sets or generally want to improve performance, there are two additional steps you should take: Partitioning your S3 buckets, and converting your data to a columnar format.
 Instructions for how to accomplish both of these steps are included in a seperate [AWS post](https://aws.amazon.com/blogs/big-data/analyzing-data-in-s3-using-amazon-athena/).
+Beyond these primary levers, there are certain best practices you can follow at query time as well, outlined in this [blog post](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/).